Smith Richardson Foundation

 The Smith Richardson Foundation is a private foundation based in Westport, Connecticut that supports policy research in the realms of foreign and domestic public policy.

 According to the foundation's website, its mission is "to contribute to important public debates and to address serious public policy challenges facing the United States.
 The Foundation seeks to help ensure the vitality of our social, economic, and governmental institutions.
 It also seeks to assist with the development of effective policies to compete internationally and to advance U.S. interests and values abroad."

+The foundation is made up of three grant making programs: